mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 I was quite surprised by the results.
 I thought node.js and PyPy will share first place, while CPython will be left behind.
 Also, I did not expect PyPy to perform _that_ well in this benchmark.

-socks-node has reasonable performance or ~50,000 messages pushed per second for all tested concurrency levels.
-If your application is built on top of node.js software stack, there's no point to switch to different server implementation, as sockjs-node is fast enough for most of the use cases.
+socks-node has reasonable performance of ~45,000 pushed messages per second for all tested concurrency levels.
+If your application is built on top of node.js software stack, there's no point to switch to different server implementation.
 Keep in mind that SockJS was developed with scalability in mind, so you can throw more sockjs-node instances and load balance them.

-I think overall sockjs-node performance has something to do with absence of optimized broadcast API, which might appear in future versions of the library.
+While socket.io test was done for fun, sockjs-node is in same league as socket.io, so that's good too.

 On other hand, if your application is written in Python (Django anyone?), there is no point to investigate node.js option even with CPython interpreter.
-If you want to squeeze every bit of performance you can get at cost of some extra memory used and don't have any incompatible libraries that you can't use with PyPy, you should really try PyPy.
+If you want to squeeze every bit of performance you can get at cost of some extra memory used and you don't have any incompatible libraries that you can't use with PyPy, you should really try PyPy.
 It is very compatible, production ready and extremely fast.

 Unfortunately, I didn't have chance to test other SockJS server implementations (erlang, ruby, vert.x, lua), but you might want to benchmark them as well.